 Staff Radiation Oncologist, Radiation Medicine Program, Princess Margaret Cancer Centre

-Assistant Professor, Faculty of Medicine, University of Toronto
+Associate Professor, Department of Radiation Oncology, University of Toronto

 Assistant Professor, Institute of Medical Science, University of Toronto